Skip to content

 /\b\i\n/////s\h

-Bypass with $@
+Bypass With $@

 $0: Refers to the name of the script if it's being run as a script.
 If you're in an interactive shell session, $0 will typically give the name of the shell.